astronomer/docs/learn/example-ms-teams-callback.md

 ---
-title: "Microsoft Teams Notifications"
+title: "Microsoft Teams notifications"
 description: "Configure notifications in Microsoft teams for DAG runs and tasks using Airflow callbacks."
 id: example-ms-teams-callback
-sidebar_label: "MS Teams Notifications"
+sidebar_label: "Teams notifications"
 sidebar_custom_props: { icon: 'img/examples/ms_teams_logo.png' }
 ---

 This example shows how to set up Airflow notifications in a [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software) channel by using [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).
-Automatic notifications about DAG runs and tasks in a chat system like Microsoft Teams allow you to quickly inform many members of your team about the status of your data pipelines and take action if necessary.
+Teams notifications about DAG runs and tasks let you to quickly inform many ream members about the status of your data pipelines.

 ## Before you start

 Before trying this example, make sure you have:

-- [MS Teams](https://www.microsoft.com/en-us/microsoft-teams/log-in) with a Business account supporting team channels.
+- [Teams](https://www.microsoft.com/en-us/microsoft-teams/log-in) with a Business account supporting team channels.
 - The [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli).
 - An Astro project running locally on your computer.
 See [Getting started with the Astro CLI](https://docs.astronomer.io/astro/cli/get-started-cli).